The Silk Road Gallery is a shop on Sheffield’s Sharrowvale Road run by Peter Bennion and Kay Wallace.

 Basket with Woven Fabric and Beads from Nagaland

-Freewheelin’ grew into Bringing It All Back Home which had the character of a Silk Road bazaar inspired by the unique handmade things we encountered on trips to Morocco, Afghanistan and India.
-In the late eighties we opened The Futon Shop and the Natural Bed Company where we designed and made contemporary wooden beds that sell around the world.
+In the late eighties we opened The Futon Shop which grew into the Natural Bed Company where we designed and made contemporary wooden beds that still sell around the world.

 Vintage Textile with Embroidery, Mirrors, Shells

 So, 45 years later, we've retired from the Natural Bed Company and here we are back with our roots!
 Whether we’re looking for furniture, bedspreads, paintings, carvings or everyday objects, what we’re really searching for is the handmade, beautiful and unusual.
 That’s how we started out and those are still our guidelines - the search for something inspiring in its beauty, something that lets the light in!

 Large Gond Painting of Birds and a Tree